joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 > > `index.js`

 2. Use the above example to update `index.js` to handle a post request from the form.
 3. Submit the form (press the update button on the update page), and check the terminal.
 You'll see a long list of values; however, no `Stu_Phone` or `Stu_Course`!
 This is because we need to tell Express to parse are form values and attache them the HTTP request.
-To do this we first need to install the `body-parser` package.
+To do this we first need to install the `body-parser` middleware package.
 4. In the terminal, run the following command:

 ```bash